electricbookworks/ebw-training/must-have-tech-skills/text/06-text.md

 ## Non-breaking spaces

 If your text will reflow every time it appears on someone's screen, you can't control where lines will break.
-A line may break, for instance, in the space in `100&nbsp;mm`, or the number `100&nbsp;000`, or around an ellipsis, `…`.
+A line may break, for instance, in the space in `100 mm`, or the number `100 000`, or around an ellipsis, `…`.
 To avoid this, use a non-breaking space.

 A non-breaking space is a Unicode character.